greenfrond/git-learnings/README.txt

-this is for learning git
+this is for learning git from the free ProGit book Refer to the repository wiki page